-Through the combination of well-prepared undergraduates and graduates in academic settings, enhanced by applied internships that spark creativity and discoveries, we will be well equipped to provide the key fusion advancements required now and in the future to fulfill the BDV and beyond.
+Through the combination of well-prepared undergraduates and graduates in academic settings, enhanced by applied internships that spark creativity and discoveries, we will be well equipped to provide the key fusion advancements required to fulfill the BDV and beyond.

 VIII.3.
 Workforce Expansion through International Collaboration